NicolasBrondin/html-speech-bubble/README.md

 Ever wanted to create a speech-bubble with a transparent background that can be used as a button?

-If yes, you are in the right place!
+If yes, you are in the right place! (and it's responsive!)

 ## But there are better and easier solutions !